angulardart/angular_components/README.md

-## Preview Release

-These are the AngularDart components that Google uses to build the sophisticated, mission-critical apps that bring in much of Google’s revenue.
+[Material design] components for [AngularDart].
+Powering some of Google's most sophisticated and mission-critical [applications].

 This productive and stable set of widgets, contributed to by hundreds of Googlers, make debugging and deploying your app easier.
-Strict latency and testing policies make these widgets an excellent fit for AngularDart projects.
+Strict latency and testing policies make these widgets an excellent fit for projects using the Angular package.

 **NOTE**: As of `angular 5.0.0-alpha+1` [`dependency_overrides`][dep_overrides]
 are **required**: